 The Generalization view provides insights into the how generalized different features were across targets.
+The data shown can be broken down by target dimension, significance, and which hierarchies to include.
 The grid shows the following information:

 Feature Name: The shorter common feature name for features.
 For example, "SalesLunch-Lag7" and "SalesDinner-Lag7" would both be "Lag7" (assuming SalesLunch and SalesDinner are targets).